RU-ECE/ECE569-DB/syllabus.md

 * SQL commands
 * Weaknesses of the SQL standard
 * Query Optimization
+* Programming applications with databases (in C++, Java, or potentially a language of your choice)
 * Data interchange languages: XML, JSON
 * Binary data interchange
 * NoSQL databases (MongoDB)